IDAES/idaes-pse/docs/apps/matopt.rst

 MatOpt Output
 -------------
-Optimization results will be loaded into ``Design`` objects automatically.
-Users can then write material design(s) into files for further analysis and visualization.
+The results of the optimization process will be loaded into ``Design`` objects automatically.
+Users can then save material design(s) into files for further analysis and visualization using suitable functions provided.
 MatOpt provides interfaces to several standard crystal structure file formats, including CFG, PDB, POSCAR, and XYZ.

 MatOpt Examples
 ---------------
 Five `case studies
-<https://github.com/IDAES/examples-dev/tree/master/src/matopt>`_ are provided for illustrating detailed usage of MatOpt.
-In each case, a Jupyter notebook with explanation as well as an equivalent Python script is provided.
+<https://github.com/IDAES/examples-dev/tree/master/src/matopt>`_ are provided to illustrate the detailed usage of MatOpt.
+In each case, a Jupyter notebook with explanations as well as an equivalent Python script is provided.

 References
 ----------